dntoll/llmfunction/README.md

   - Actual output
   - Whether the test passed or failed

-## Lagring
+## Storage

-Funktioner lagras individuellt i filsystemet under `data/functions/` med en index-fil i `data/index.json`.
-Varje funktion sparas i en separat JSON-fil med sin identifier som filnamn.
+Functions are stored individually in the filesystem under `data/functions/` with an index file in `data/index.json`.
+Each function is saved in a separate JSON file with its identifier as the filename.